Elshad Isgandarov

 Elshad Isgandarov (Elşad Hüseyn oğlu İsgəndərov; born May 21, 1972) - Azerbaijani politician, former Chairman of State Committee for Work with Religious Organizations of Azerbaijan Republic.

-Elshad Isgandarov was born on May 21, 1972 in Baku.
+Elshad Isgandarov was born on May 21, 1972, in Baku.
 He graduated from the faculty of History of Baku State University with honor in 1993.
-He received MA degree in international affairs from the University of Columbia, USA (2002-2004).
+He received an MA degree in international affairs from the University of Columbia, US (2002-2004).

-In 1993-1995 he was editor of the History journal of the Azerbaijan National Academy of Sciences.
-In 1995 he was one of the co-founders of the National Assembly of Youth Organizations of the Republic of Azerbaijan.
-Later he was deputy chairman of the National Assembly.
-From 1999 he worked at the Ministry of Foreign Affairs of the Republic of Azerbaijan.
-In 2000-2005 he was the First Secretary at the Permanent Mission of the Republic of Azerbaijan to the UN.
-On March, 2009 he received the rank of Ambassador Extraordinary and Plenipotentiary under the decree of the President of the Republic of Azerbaijan.
-On May 31, 2012 Amb.
+In 1993-1995, he was editor of the History journal of the Azerbaijan National Academy of Sciences.
+In 1995, he was one of the co-founders of the National Assembly of Youth Organizations of the Republic of Azerbaijan.
+Later, he was deputy chairman of the National Assembly.
+From 1999, he worked at the Ministry of Foreign Affairs of the Republic of Azerbaijan.
+In 2000-2005, he was the First Secretary at the Permanent Mission of the Republic of Azerbaijan to the UN.
+In March 2009, he received the rank of Ambassador Extraordinary and Plenipotentiary under the decree of the President of the Republic of Azerbaijan.
+On May 31, 2012, Amb.
 Iskandarov was appointed Chairman of the State Committee on Religious Associations of the Republic of Azerbaijan.

-He speaks fluently Azerbaijani (native), English and Russian languages as well as Arabic language in intermediate level.